October 18, 2024

 What is a Domain Worth?

 Domain worth refers to the monetary value of a name.
-It’s an estimated amount that a asset could be sold for on the market.
+It’s an estimated amount that an asset could be sold for on the market.
 This estimated value is influenced by various factors, including the domain’s length, keywords, and extension.

 Domain worth is a critical factor in determining the value of a business, as a high domain worth can significantly enhance a business’s overall value.
 For instance, a memorable and relevant name can attract more traffic, improve brand recognition, and ultimately lead to higher revenue.